jsbronder/chetter-app/README.md

 When a pull request is closed or merged, Chetter will delete all associated references.

-## Pulling Chetter References
-Enable automatic fetching of Chetter references:

-    git config --add remote.origin.fetch '+refs/chetter/*:refs/chetter/origin/*'

-You may wish to enable automatic pruning so that local references are deleted when the pull request is closed.

-    git config --add remote.origin.prune true

 ## Using Chetter References
 What changed since you last reviewed pull request 10: